D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The SAs have blob containers and file shares.

 Some users access these SAs by using the **Microsoft Storage Explorer Desktop App**.
-They report that they get the error message in the exhibit whn they try to browse the contents of the SA.
+They report that they get the error message in the exhibit when they try to browse the contents of the SA.

 You must resolve the issue.